+COMMISSION STAFF

+LIAISON:

-COMMISSION STAFF: An employee of the Village assigned by the Village Manager as staff to the Commission.
+An employee of the Village assigned by the Village Manager or the Village Manager's designee as staff liaison to the Commission.

+CONSTRUCTION:

-CONSTRUCTION: Any act or process which requires a building permit, including the act of adding to a structure by an addition, or the erection of a new principal or accessory structure on a lot or property.
+Any act or process which requires a building permit, including the act of adding to a structure by an addition, or the erection of a new principal or accessory structure on a lot or property.